Brookmans Park: The Brokemans

 In 1891, while the family were away on a holiday cruise, Brookmans Manor burned down, caused by a "painter using a blow lamp for exterior redecoration".
-Robert George Gaussen then had the stable block, now the Brookmans Park Golf Club House, of the estate converted to his home.
+Robert George Gaussen then had the stable block of the estate, now the Brookmans Park Golf Club House, converted to become his home.

 In 1662 Peter Sambrooke purchased Nashes, alias Moffits, Farm.
 After the Great Plague Peter demolished the old farmhouse replacing it with Moffats House.

 Folly Arch

 Folly Arch, a local landmark visible from Brookmans Park, north of Hawkshead Road between Brookmans Park and Potters Bar, was erected as one of the entrances to the Gobions estate as part of Charles Bridgeman's garden design for Sir Jeremy Sambrooke c.
 1740 It is a Grade II* listed building.

 The remains of a track can still be seen in the fields between Folly Arch and Gobions Wood, where there had previously been an avenue of lime trees leading from the arch to Gobions wood.
 These were destroyed during WWII by the farmer who owned the fields.
 The track then passes through the woods, crossing Ray Brook by means of a brick bridge which is now ruined but was usable as recently as the 1960s.